Rafififi/Census-Data-Scraper/README.md

 # CSV scraper
-A CSV scraper made in python specifically made for Candaian Census Data
+A CSV scraper made in python specifically made for Canadian Census Data
+##Now With A GUI

 ## How to install and use